jalcazo/fallout4_resurrected/README.md

 My personal mod selection for Fallout 4.
 Requires all DLCs and ideally a Steam up-to-date fresh installation.
 I do not claim any copyright or ownership or involvement with any of these images, mods, or assets.

-Ephla&#39;s Unique First Aid Kits v2
-2k precious metal loose new
-Power Armors Redone - 2K - Loose Version
+- Power Armors Redone - 2K - Loose Version
-SavrenX HD Junk and Props DLC
-- HD prewar money weathered 4k
 - SavrenX Landscape Interior Building DLC
-- Burning Fusion Core Blue 1k
-- Armor and Clothing HD Fixed - 4K 2K - Thaylar's Clothing - Armor 4k Repacked BA2
 - Livewire Main File 1.4.2
 - Immersive Vendors
 - Minuteman Watchtowers (ESL)